sqlxpert/lights-off-aws/README.md

 * Time zone: always UTC
 * Clock: 24-hour
 * Last digit of minute: always 0
-* Approximate time: 10-minute cycle.
-(14:20 means _after 14:20 but before
+* Approximate time: 10-minute cycle (14:20 means _after 14:20 but before
   14:30_, for example.)
 * 2 digits: required for hour, minute, and numeric day of month values (Use a leading zero if necessary.)